ValenceElectron/gmon/README.md

 This file is part of the gmon_parser project.

+This project has not been tested on environments outside of my own desktop yet.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.